spacebeam/research/web/torchup.org/content/pages/compete.md

 ```

 ### Registration
-Registration deadline is 15 January 2020.
+You have until 09:59 16th January 2020 UTC to submit your registration for the competition.

 ### Submission
-Submission deadline is 25 January 2020.
+Submission deadline for bots will be 09:59 26th January 2020 UTC.

 ### Bot Submission Guidelines